juanferrer/session-reports/campaigns/_heroes_for_ghosts/sessions/session-38.md

 RIP communed with the Gods and asked the following things.

 "Will we find a sphere of annihilation in the vault?"
-No "Are the Sachem’s motives true?"
+No "Are the Sachem's motives true?"
 Yes
-"Will he help us find Abel’s brother?"
+"Will he help us find Abel's brother?"
 Yes